TheCelestialCube/-d-Acumen-t-/README.md

 # **Forword**
----

 ## Project Description

 Forword is a web-based application designed to analyze word usage in Google Docs.
 Using Google Apps Scripts, documents you've made are scanned to determine common words.
 Do be warned that this program can take upwards of half an hour to run if you have a large number of documents.
+The functional web version can be found [here](https://script.google.com/macros/s/AKfycbzFTdWEEfhHyvN7PzKAEVHwt3_otxVxjYx-WGaxuhlWgyQ9Sy5HLDz1Z8aAIULoOgG5Nw/exec).
+A warning may appear declaring the application as unsafe, and this is because the app has not been verified by Google.

 ## User Guide